radiodan-archive/project/docs/getting_started.markdown

 Things you will need
 ====================

-* An [SD card reader](https://www.google.co.uk/search?q=SD+card+reader) - computers commonly have them built in, or they can be bought very cheaply.
+* An [SD card reader](https://www.google.co.uk/search?q=SD+card+reader) - computers sometimes have them built in, or they can be bought very cheaply.
 * A computer suitable for putting data on the SD card - Windows, Linux or Mac OS X.
 * A wifi connection - it can be open or password protected (WPA or WEP), but our cold_start proceedure which links the Raspberry PI to a wifi network won't work if it's a captive portal where you have to go through a web page to get connected.
 It also won't work with proxies at the moment.
 * A [Raspberry Pi](http://www.raspberrypi.org).
 The Raspberry Pi is a small, cheap computer with an ethernet port, two USB ports, audio and video.
 It doesn't come with a keyboard, monitor, mouse or hard drive - it's powered from an SD card of the kind you get in cameras.
 You can buy Pis from [Farnell](http://export.farnell.com/rp/order/) or [RS](http://uk.rs-online.com/web/generalDisplay.html?id=raspberrypi)